scds/text-analysis-1/born-dig.md

 ## Removing columns

-If your data source outputs fields
+If your data source outputs fields (features) that are not relevant to your analysis, you can remove columns using the "All" column menu: `Edit columns` > `Reorder / remove columns`.

+It may be more efficient to use a programmatic approach if you have a large number of rows to remove.

 ## Transpose rows across columns

-Just as we can remove columns, we can also add them based on existing cell contents; for example, objects with multiple properties.
+Just as we can remove columns, we can also add them based on existing cell contents; for example, objects with multiple properties or strings containing more than one value (e.g. LastName, FirstName).

+Go to the column menu of the column you would like to split: `Edit columns` > `Split into several columns...`.

+Choose a column separator to split the column on (e.g. comma); you can use regular expressions as well.
+Leave the "Split into _______ columns at most" blank if you are not sure how many times the separator will occur in the cells - you can always undo if you unexpected end up with dozens of rows!

 ## Clustering similar cells